COVID-19: Know Where to Go

 Using an urgent care or walk-in clinic is a great option if your primary care provider is not readily available, or if it is after normal business hours and your primary care provider’s office is closed.
 Urgent care locations and walk-in clinics commonly treat people for cough and cold, flu, ear infections and allergies, skin conditions, minor injuries and more.
 Some urgent cares or walk-in clinics have x-ray capabilities onsite as well.

-It is safe to visit urgent cares and walk-in clinics, but they will ask that you wear a mask during your visit.
+It is safe to visit urgent cares and walk-in clinics, but they may ask that you wear a mask during your visit.
 This helps to protect you, staff members and other patients.

 Your local urgent care or walk-in clinic may be offering telehealth services during this time in an effort to support social distancing while continuing regular patient care.
 Providers offering telehealth may do a visit over the phone or through video conferencing.
 Check the office’s website or call ahead to determine if telehealth is available and appropriate for your needs.

 Learn more about Trios Urgent Care Center here.

 Use your nearest emergency room for any medical emergency.

 If you are experiencing symptoms of a heart attack or stroke, have shortness of breath or are experiencing another medical emergency, call 9-1-1 or go to your nearest emergency room.